ansys/pyhps-data-transfer/doc/source/user_guide/index.rst

 User guide
 ==========

-This section explains how to interact with the data transfer client service.
+This section explains how to interact with PyHPS Data Transfer.

 To run the code samples in this section, you must have these prerequisites: